mk-fg/fgtk/README.md

 Tool to restore POSIX ACLs on paths, broken by chmod or similar stuff without actually changing them.

+##### rsync_diff

+Tool to sync paths, based on berkley db and rsync.

+Keeps b-tree of paths (files and dirs) and corresponding mtimes in berkdb, comparing state when ran and building a simple merge-filter for rsync ("+ /path" line for each changed file/dir, including their path components, ending with "- *").
+Then it runs a single rsync with this filter to efficiently sync the paths.

+Note that the only difference from "rsync -a src dst" here is that "dst" tree doesn't have to exist on fs, otherwise scanning "dst" should be pretty much the same (and probably more efficient, depending on fs implementation) b-tree traversal as with berkdb.

+Wrote it before realizing that it's quite pointless for my mirroring use-case - I do have full source and destination trees, so rsync can be used to compare (if diff file-list is needed) or sync them.

 ##### fs

 Complex tool for high-level fs operations.
 Reference is built-in.